eoanodea/daddd-assignment/README.md

 Based on the Paper [Unmanned aerial vehicle set covering problem considering fixed-radius coverage constraint](https://www.researchgate.net/publication/339793999_Unmanned_Aerial_Vehicle_Set_Covering_Problem_Considering_Fixed-Radius_Coverage_Constraint), the model is extended to only consider the fixed-radius coverage constraint.

 The idea behind this problem is to asssit in a region during disaster recovery.
-Imaging `demand_points` are people in need of aid within a certain region, how many UAVs are required to cover all demand points, based on the radius of the UAVs (`coverage_radius`).
+Where `demand_points` are people in need of aid within a certain region, how many UAVs are required to cover all demand points, based on the radius of the UAVs (`coverage_radius`).

 ## 📦 Installation